The Best Keyboards for Mac!

 • (Win) Enter (Mac) Return.

-Some keys, such as the Windows Menu/Applications key, have no Mac equivalent and are generally ignored by the Mac.
+Some keys, such as the Windows Menu / Applications key, do not have a Mac equivalent and are generally ignored by the Mac.

-But if you're a long-time Mac user who can't make this feature match, you'll have another alternative.
-You will need to use the Keyboard preference pane to reconfigure the Windows modifier keys.
-This is so that they match the standard Mac keyboard layout.
+But if you're a long-time Mac user who can't map these functions, you have another option.
+You'll need to use the Keyboard preferences pane to reconfigure the Windowsmodifier keys so they match the standard Mac keyboard layout.
 The modification procedure is as follows:

-• Launch System Preferences, then select the Keyboard preference pane
+• Launch System Preferences, then select the Keyboard preferences pane

 • Make sure the Keyboard tab is selected, then click the Modifier Keys button

-You will see four modifier keys that you can reconfigure; the caps lock key, the control key, the options key, and the command key.
-For example, we'll swap the Option and Command key pairs, so that they match the layout of a normal Mac keyboard.
+You'll see four modifier keys that you can reconfigure: the Caps Lock key, the Control key, the Option key, and the Command key.
+For example, we'll swap the Option and Command key pairs to match the layout of a standard Mac keyboard.

 For that :